 Melatonin’s antioxidant or oxidative stress-reduction effect is one of the benefits that have increased interests in its possible use in the management of diabetes mellitus and its complications.
 Studies in rodents have demonstrated that intraperitoneal administration of melatonin (3 mg/kg per day for 4 wk) reduced lipid peroxidation marker (malonyldialdehyde) and increased glutathione levels in the bone tissue of diabetic rats subjected to acute swimming exercise[182].
 Mehrzadi et al[183] also examined the effects of melatonin supplementation on the development of diabetes-related retinal injury in rats.
 Their results showed that while induction of diabetes increased oxidative stress and inflammation, treatment with melatonin for a period of seven weeks attenuated the development of retinal injury; largely through reduction of oxidative stress and inflammation[183].
 Studies in human subjects have also demonstrated that melatonin’s cardioprotective effects can be attributed to its ability to reduce oxidative stress and improve cardiometabolic risk[184].
 In a randomised, double-blind, placebo-controlled trial, two groups of subjects were administered either melatonin (10 mg) or placebo, once daily for 12 wk[184].
 Results of this study showed that (compared to subjects that were administered placebo) melatonin supplementation (in addition to its beneficial effects on glycaemic control, reduction of insulin resistance and improvement of insulin sensitivity) was associated with an increase in the plasma concentration of glutathione, nitric oxide, high density lipoprotein; and a decrease in the levels of malondialdehyde and serum C-reactive protein[184].

 A few studies in rodents have also explored the possible use of melatonin as an adjunct to insulin therapy.
-Oliveira et al[185] reported that 8 weeks of administration of melatonin in drinking water at 0.2 mg/kg body weight {either alone or in combination with insulin (NHP, 1.5 U/100 g/d) improved glycaemic control, increased insulin sensitivity and reduced the expression of hypothalamic genes that are related to reproductive function[185].
+Oliveira et al[185] reported that 8 weeks of administration of melatonin in drinking water at 0.2 mg/kg body weight (either alone or in combination with insulin (NHP, 1.5 U/100 g/d) improved glycaemic control, increased insulin sensitivity and reduced the expression of hypothalamic genes that are related to reproductive function[185].

 CONCLUSION